Czech Republic: Foreign relations

 The Czech Republic has ranked as one of the safest or most peaceful countries for the past few decades.
 It is a member of the United Nations, the European Union, NATO, OECD, Council of Europe and is an observer to the Organization of American States.
-The embassies of most countries with diplomatic relations with the Czech Republic are located in Prague, while consulates are located across the country.

 The Czech passport is restricted by visas.
-According to the 2018 Henley & Partners Visa Restrictions Index, Czech citizens have visa-free access to 173 countries, which ranks them 7th along with Malta and New Zealand.
+According to the 2018 Henley & Partners Visa Restrictions Index, citizens have visa-free access to 173 countries, which ranks them 7th globally.
 The World Tourism Organization ranks the Czech passport 24th.
 The US Visa Waiver Program applies to Czech nationals.